 The idea for the Potter’s Field Project arose from an afternoon chat among friends during the summer of 2012.
 The original purpose was to restore the existing Chinese Funerary Burner located at the bottom of the hill.
 However, after noticing the anonymous nature of the interred, the broken headstones and the abandoned look of Potter’s Field, the Project quickly expanded as reflected in the mission and goals listed below.

-The Project's Mission: Give reverence and voice to its inhabitants, while also preserving an important outdoor museum regarding early California, Western United States, Contra Costa County and the City of Martinez Histories.
+Our Project's mission is to identify its inhabitants, recognize their contributions, while preserving with respect and care an important outdoor museum regarding early California, Western United States, Contra Costa County, and the City of Martinez, Histories.

-If you have any information about the site or its residents please email us at firstname.lastname@example.org or call (925) 335-9396 for more info.
+If you have any information about the site, its residents, or wish to volunteer, please email us at firstname.lastname@example.org or call (925) 335-9396 for more info.
 To find out about our next work party, please check our Calendar.